-1. No one under twenty-one years of age may purchase or be given alcoholic beverages by Sponsor or Sponsor's employees.
-No one under twenty-one years of age may consume alcoholic beverages on Sponsor's premises unless they are in visible presence of their adult parents, legal age spouse, or court appointed guardian.
-Only a valid Texas driver's license or identification card issued by the Texas Department of Public Safety containing a description consistent with the person presenting it are acceptable forms of identification.
+1. No one under 21 years of age may purchase or be given alcoholic beverages by sponsor or sponsor's employees.
+No one under 21 years of age may consume alcoholic beverages on sponsor's premises unless they are in visible presence of their adult parents, legal age spouse, or court-appointed guardian.
+Only a valid driver's license or identification card issued by the Department of Public Safety containing a description consistent with the person presenting it are acceptable forms of identification.

-4. Any authorized representative of the Texas Alcoholic Beverage Commission or any other peace officer has the right and authority to enter Sponsor's premise and make an inspection of Sponsor's entire premises.
+4. Any authorized representative of the Texas Alcoholic Beverage Commission or any other peace officer has the right and authority to enter sponsor's premises and make an inspection of sponsor's entire premises.

-5. Sponsor's permit must be displayed in a conspicuous place at all times.
+5. Sponsor's permit must be displayed in a publicly visible place at all times.